ai-vbrain/pyMEAL/README.md

 antspyx

 ## Tutorials
-To use different modules of pyMEAL, please refer to the tutorial section in the GitHub repositories (https://github.com/ai-vbrain/pyMEAL)
+To use the different modules of pyMEAL, please refer to the tutorial section in our GitHub repository (https://github.com/ai-vbrain/pyMEAL)